inmanta/inmanta-core/docs/model_developers/modules.rst

     version: 0.1

 Module dependencies are indicated by importing a module in a model file.
-However, these imports do not have a specifc version identifier.
+However, these imports do not have a specific version identifier.
 The version of a module import can be constrained in the module.yml file.
 The *requires* key expects a list of version specs.
 These version specs use `PEP440 syntax <https://www.python.org/dev/peps/pep-0440/#version-specifiers>`_.